andrew/ultimate-awesome/README.md

 - [services-engineering](https://github.com/mmcgrana/services-engineering) - A reading list for services engineering, with a focus on cloud infrastructure services.
 - [WebHackersWeapons](https://github.com/hahwul/WebHackersWeapons) - ⚔️ Web Hacker's Weapons / A collection of cool tools used by Web hackers.
 Happy hacking , Happy bug-hunting.
 - [awesome-newsletters](https://github.com/zudochkin/awesome-newsletters) - A list of amazing Newsletters.
-- [awesome-operators](https://github.com/operator-framework/awesome-operators) - A resource tracking a number of Operators out in the wild.
 - [awesome-rest](https://github.com/marmelab/awesome-rest) - A collaborative list of great resources about RESTful API architecture, development, test, and performance.
 - [awesome-dataviz](https://github.com/javierluraschi/awesome-dataviz) - :chart_with_upwards_trend:  A curated list of awesome data visualization libraries and resources.
 - [awesome-apache-airflow](https://github.com/jghoman/awesome-apache-airflow) - Curated list of resources about Apache Airflow.